xfliu/eigenvalue/README.md

 <img src=https://github.com/xfliu/eigenvalue/blob/master/eigfunction_3.png> <img src=https://github.com/xfliu/eigenvalue/blob/master/eigfunction_4.png>

+## How to use

+The code is prepared as Jupyter notebook.
+Download the files and open it in Jupyter.

+Requirement: python3+FEniCS

 ## Reference
 -  [A framework of verified eigenvalue bounds for self-adjoint differential operators, Xuefeng LIU, AMC-2015](https://www.sciencedirect.com/science/article/pii/S0096300315003628)